javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 ## Returning promises

-Normally, a value returned by a handler is passed to the next `.then`.
+Normally, a value returned by a handler is passed to the next `.then` "as is".
 But there's an exception.

-If the returned value is a promise, then further execution is suspended till it settles.
-And then the result of that promise is given to the next `.then`.
+If the returned value is a promise, then further execution is suspended until it settles.
+And then the result of that promise is given to the next `.then` handler.

 For instance: